Park-SeungWoo/kakao-ai-study/README.md

 When get the final classification, classify it with the basis of threshold(usually 0.5 is used as the threshold).<br/>

 But it operates recursively, so it's slow(improved in XGBoost), and it can reduce the bias effectively, but might occur overfitting(use sampling, penalizing to ovoid it).<br/>
+When GBM makes new trees, it slows down as it performs many operations.<br/>

 > ### bias & variance in ML / DL
 >
 > - bias : the average of differences between predicted value and the target value.
 We can often hear 'the model learns to the direction of reducing the bias'.<br/>